 United States dockers working in Chile are adamant that they will go ahead with their threatened strike.

-United States dockers working in Chile are adamant that they will go ahead with their threatened strike.
+Background: United States dockers working in Chile are adamant that they will go ahead with their threatened strike.
 But many Chileans have publicly opposed the strike plan.

 SYNOPSIS: On Thursday (14 December) an estimated 40 thousand people demonstrated in valparaiso against the threatened strike.
 The industrial action stems from a recent decision by the American Federation of Labour - Congress of Industrial Organisations, the AFL-CIO, to boycott Chilean exports on the grounds of human rights violations.